 Step 4: Start or add to an emergency fund

 Most experts recommend having enough money in your emergency fund to cover three to six months of expenses.
 Your stimulus money will likely not fully cover that amount, but it can be a starting point or a way to boost what you are already doing.

 If you are fortunate enough to have the above steps covered or have money remaining after taking steps one through four, you could use your stimulus payment to help people in need.
 Even as our economy begins to open, local businesses continue to struggle.
 While it’s convenient to shop online, using your stimulus money to purchase items from local stores, many of which are offering gift cards or no-contact sales and pick-up, can help ensure small businesses are able to fully open down the road.

 Additionally, individuals and families continue to face challenges such as wage loss, rent assistance, and not having enough food.
-There are many nonprofits in our area supporting local people, including United Way of Central Illinois.
-Find out more about what we are doing with our partnership with the Community Foundation for the Land of Lincoln.
+There are many nonprofits in our area supporting local people, including United Way of Greater Knoxville.
+Find out more about what we are doing.

 Step 6: Make long-term investments

 One final way to make the most out of stimulus money is to invest it.
 If you have children, opening a 529 plan to save for their college education can be a sound investment.
 Opening or contributing to an individual retirement account (IRA) or other retirement accounts are also good options.

 Find other information to help you feel financially secure at MySmartMoney.